The Shopify order isn't the hard part. The supplier reply, tracking, and invoice match are the hard parts.

 - Stocks any inventory (AutoPurchaseOrders has no inventory layer at all)

-- Wants supplier replies parsed automatically (everything after the PO is manual)
+- Wants supplier replies parsed into structured updates (everything after the PO is manual)

 - Sells through Square, Toast, or Faire as well as Shopify